-Advise and Evaluate Ocean-Based Carbon Dioxide Clean Up Initiatives
+Advise And Evaluate Ocean-Based Carbon Dioxide Clean Up Initiatives

 Through a partnership with the Jeremy and Hannelore Grantham Environmental Trust, Ocean Visions is helping to identify and evaluate ocean-based carbon dioxide removal innovations, providing third-party advice and assistance on research, development, field testing, impact analysis, and optimization.

-SEA MATE and Ocean Visions formulated a research plan describing areas of joint engagement.
+Following an initial convening in January 2021, Running Tide Technologies, Inc. (“Running Tide”) and Ocean Visions formulated a research plan describing areas of joint engagement.

 Advisory Team Bios

 a Senior Scientist and Chair of the Research Division at the Monterey Bay Aquarium Research Institute (MBARI) is a marine ecologist whose research focuses on the consequences of climate-related changes in ocean conditions, including ocean acidification, warming, and reduced oxygen levels for marine organisms and ecosystems.
 Jim’s research spans topics from the ecology of rocky shores to deep-sea corals and sponges, and from California shores to the coastal waters of Antarctica.
 Dr Barry has published over 150 scientific papers, and has helped inform the public and policy-makers on ocean acidification, ocean carbon sequestration, and climate change by speaking at congressional hearings, briefings, and meetings with members of Congress.